Il mondo prima di te

 "Il mondo prima di te" (lit.
-'The world before you') is a song by Italian singer-songwriter Annalisa.
-It was written by Annalisa, Davide Simonetta and Alessandro Raina, and produced by Michele Canova.
+'The world before you') is a song co-written and recorded by Italian singer Annalisa.
 It was released by Warner Music Italy on 6 February 2018 as the second single from her sixth studio album Bye Bye.

+It was written by Annalisa with co-writing contribution by Davide Simonetta and Alessandro Raina, and produced by Michele Canova.

-The song was Annalisa's entry for the Sanremo Music Festival 2018, the 68th edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed third in the grand final.
+The song served as Annalisa's entry for the Sanremo Music Festival 2018, the 68th edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed third in the grand final.
 "Il mondo prima di te" peaked at number 3 on the FIMI Singles Chart and was certified platinum in Italy.

 Music video

 A music video to accompany the release of "Il mondo prima di te" was first released onto YouTube on 7 February 2021.
 The video was directed by YouNuts! and shot in Lanzarote.